Purdue-CS193/homework-0-sejal-verma/index.md

+# Sejal's First CS193 Homework

+- a lot of my friends are in this class
+- the instructors seem like nice people
+- the class is chill so no stress
+- the coursework is also pretty chill

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.